Interstellar-Network/Interstellar-Book/src/TTVP_client.md

 ```

 ### Garble Circuit Evaluator
-This is the high level part that in rustencapsulated call to low level C++ evaluator
+This is the high level part in rust that encapsulated call to lower level C++ evaluator
 ```rust
 pub use cxx;